emilyfairfield/cut-list/README.md

 > **Constraint 4d:**\
 > $t_1 \geq \frac{1}{100} - |y_2 - y_3|$

+This is the motivation for assumption 6, that the minimum desired width of any BOM item will be greater than $\frac{1}{100}$ units.

 ##### BOM items' height cannot exceed height of stock board:

 #### 5. BOM items cannot overlap each other: